mikaelapisani/google-trends/README.md

 - *retries:* Indicates how many times should retry when the connection fails.
 - *backoff_factor:* Seconds between attempts after the second retry.
 - *output_size_mb:* Threshold in MB for the files to be uploaded.
 - *prefix:* Prefix for the result files.

+*Observation:* The folder paths should end with '/'.    s

 ### Extract
  For the extraction step, csv files are imported from Google Trends, saving them locally in two temporary directories.
 One directory for monthly files and another for daily files.
 After downloaded each file is uploaded to dropbox.
 The temporary files are removed from the local directory once uploaded to dropbox.